 - These are some advantages of RAM.

-- The usage of power from RAM is less than the disk drive.
+- power of RAM is less than the disk drive.

 Features of ROM